Fl0w3r1/iPetIt/README.md

 Then, owners are able to choose a pet-trainer/instructor or a pet-sitter in order to train the pet or pet-sit it.
 Except from this service, pet owners are able to find additional information about their pets such as: recommended nourishments, vaccines, medicine, etc.

 From a pet-trainer's or a pet-sitter's perspective, both are able to check the pets that get listed.
-If the pet-trainers or pet-sitters have the appropriate specialisation, they can confirm that they are able to get the job and proceed with it.
+If the pet-trainers or pet-sitters have the appropriate specialty, they can confirm that they are able to get the job and proceed with it.

 More intel about the app: